 View this guide to use TurnItIn in your Harmonize Discussion assignments.

 Respondus LockDown Browser

-Respondus Monitor is a fully-automated proctoring solution that builds upon LockDown Browser and may be appropriate for low-stakes exams and online or remote students who are unable to come to campus to take an exam.
+Respondus Monitor is a fully-automated proctoring solution that builds upon LockDown Browser and is an appropriate proctoring solution for exams for online or remote students who are unable to come to campus to take an exam.
 Students use a webcam to record themselves during an online exam.
+Instructors may also choose to have the student's computer screen recorded.
 Suspicious testing behavior is automatically flagged by the software, and proctoring results are available to the instructor for further review.
 Respondus Monitor can be used on most devices (Windows, Mac, Chromebook, and iPads), and there’s no need to schedule a proctoring session in advance.
 Respondus Monitor is free for faculty and students to use and it is integrated with Canvas.
-Information Technology Services (ITS) provides instructions for students using LockDown Browser and Monitor (Links to an external site.).
+Information Technology Services (ITS) provides instructions for students using LockDown Browser and Monitor.